 The NPDES permit issued to Alamitos by the Los Angeles Regional Water Board will expire on December 31, 2025.
 Pursuant to Section 13376 of the Water Code, the permittee may submit an application and complete Report of Waste Discharge to renew the permit at least 180 days prior to the expiration date of Order R4-2020-0134.

 As described in greater detail in Section 8 of this report, the associated Time Schedule Order (TSO) R4-2020-0135, which sets interim effluent limitations for temperature, total residual chlorine, copper, nickel, Bis(2-ethylhexyl)phthalate, enterococcus, and total suspended solids, will expire on December 31, 2023.
-Once the TSO R4-2020-0135 expires, the discharger may request another TSO extension; however, it would be limited to a period not to exceed 10 years from the effective date of the original TSO, R4-2015-0174, which was adopted by the Los Angeles Regional Water Board and became effective on September 10, 2015.
+Once the TSO R4-2020-0135 expires, the discharger may request another TSO extension; however, it would be limited to a period not to exceed 10 years from the effective date of the original TSO, R4-2015-0174, which was adopted by the Los Angeles Regional Water Board on September 10, 2015, and became effective on January 1, 2016.

 Huntington Beach